sonic-net/sonic-mgmt/docs/testplan/pac/Port_Access_Control.md

 ## Introduction

 ### Objective

 The main objective of this document is to cover the test cases that will be executed for Port authentication methods 802.1x and MAB.
 Topologies and test cases for testing the feature will be discussed as part of this document.

 ### Scope

 - PAC authentication of hosts on access port
+- This functionality has been tested using the SPyTest framework.
+In order to emulate 802.1x and MAB clients, traffic generators like Ixia and Spirent will be used.
+FreeRADIUS is using for User Authentication.
+- Currently, The PAC functionality scoping on platforms AS4630-54PE, Dell N3248TE and Dell N3248PXE.
+- To test the maximum 128 client scalability, the device must have 8GB SSD flash and 4GB DDR4 RAM as minimum requirements.

 ### Out of scope